kriszyp/alkali/README.md

 The resulting variable will reactively update in response to changes in the variable `a` or `b`.

 This reactive function will also properly wait for promises; it can be used with variables that resolve to promises or even directly with promises themselves.

-### `spawn()`

-Alkali also exports a `spawn` function, which waits for promises like `react`, but rather than returning a variable that will execute the provided transform generator/function on-demand, will immediately execute the generator, returning a promise (if there are promises yielded in the generator).
-This is effectively the same as task.js's `spawn` function.

 # Element Construction